Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (5-2) will take to the mound for the Mets and make his 11th start of the season.
+- Justin Verlander (2-3) will take to the mound for the Mets and make his eighth start of the season.

-- He has earned a quality start four times in 10 starts this season.
+- In seven starts this season, he's earned a quality start in three of them.

-- Scherzer has pitched five or more innings in five straight games and will look to extend that streak.
+- Verlander has made six starts of five or more innings in seven chances this season, and averages 5.6 frames when he pitches.

-- He has made 10 appearances and finished three of them without allowing an earned run.

 |Opponent